 Chocolate & cocoa

-80% or higher (cocoa solids) dark chocolate: find it fair trade in health stores, Dublin Food Co Op (see top) or discount supermarkets.
+80% or higher (cocoa solids) dark chocolate: find it fair trade in health stores, Green Door Market (see top) or discount supermarkets.

 Plamil do a sugar-free plain dark chocolate that is really delicious and sweetened with xylitol instead of sugar so it won’t rot your teeth.
 This is available in some health stores.